-Besides the library, laboratories, and farm facilities for research at the Mayagüez Campus, facilities are also available at the Río Piedras Research Center (AES) and at six substations located in different geographic regions of Puerto Rico.
+Besides the library, laboratories, and farm facilities for research at the Mayagüez Campus and La Montaña in Aguadilla, facilities are also available at the Río Piedras Research Center (AES) and at six substations located in different geographic regions of Puerto Rico.
 The USDA Tropical Agriculture Research Station (TARS), adjacent to the Mayagüez Campus, offers technical assistance and makes available to graduate students its library and other physical facilities for research.